Drug labelling: General requirements

 Pursuant to article 54 of Council Directive 2001/83/EEC, the full registered name, dosage form, route of administration, posology and warnings of medicine should be incorporated in all drug labelling as regulated by the Medicines and Healthcare Products Regulatory Agency (MHRA) in the United Kingdom.
 Such statutory descriptions should be given greater prominence, not being interrupted by supplementary messages or background graphics, particularly the full registered name should be displayed with a minimum of 3 non-opposing faces of carton presentations for effective identification.

 Requirements for OTC drugs

 The labelling of OTC drugs should include registered indications as part of the statutory information for the self-selection by customers.
 Where a product relieves symptoms, any language guaranteeing the cure of conditions should not be applied, such as "stop coughing".

 Requirements for prescription drugs

 Unlike OTC medications, prescription medicine is not required to make reference to the approved indications.

 Hong Kong

 General requirements

 In line with local legislations, a pharmaceutical product should fulfill several labelling requirements for the purpose of registration: the product name, the name and quantity of each active ingredient, the name and address of the manufacture, Hong Kong registration number, batch number, expiry date and storage instructions, if any.
-Additional labelling may be required in certain drug classes; For example, angiotensin-converting enzyme (ACE) inhibitors such as linsinopril should be indicated with "Caution.
+Additional labelling may be required in certain drug classes; For example, angiotensin-converting enzyme (ACE) inhibitors such as lisinopril should be indicated with "Caution.
 Contraindicated in pregnancy".